avallecam/hemogr/to_do.md

 # to do

-( ) reproduce ohio exampl of geeM::geem
+(X) reproduce ohio exampl of geeM::geem -> with error ( ) make gee nbin with reticulate::python ref: https://stackoverflow.com/a/57214702/6702544